 Anyway, the first east-facing assault was hellishly hot.
 Really should have gotten there before sunrise!
 We heaved painfully up the grassy plain for almost two hours before finally entering the shaded forest.

 The summit of Mt.
 Kinaulaman stands at 795 masl, and though we did get there at noon, it turned out there were several more summits to go.
 This was a mini-mountain range.
-There still remained the summits of Silyasi, Pinmaryo, Bangko, Daldalayap, and Mapalan (pardon the spellings; I spelled these like I heard them).
-These aren’t big enough mountains to merit official names, but I’m guessing these are what the locals have been calling them for generations.
+There still remained the summits of Silyasi, Pinmaryo, Bangko, Daldalayap, and Mapalan (pardon the spellings; I spelled these as I heard them).
+These aren’t big enough mountains to merit official names on Google Maps, but I’m guessing these are what the locals have been calling them for generations.

 Camp in the forest